natehendo-z/app-segment-cleanup/README.md

 **Script outcome:**
 - Find all app segments that have associated "-#" segments. (duplicates)
 - Allow setting and clearing a filter to limit search results.
-If there is a filter, Merge and delete operations will only execute against what search   returns.
+If there is a filter, merge and delete operations will only execute against what search   returns.
 - Allow Merge and Delete (Option 3)
   - Combines appNames, hosts, collectionsForHosts, and collectionsForApps across all duplicate segments and merges them to the orignal base segment.
   - Deletes associated duplicate segments